MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

+- 1.0.3.04  (2023/08/04)
+  - Add: Delay of the scale down for one host (pooled host pool) after the last user logged off: Autoscaling -> Advanced options -> Scale down -> Delay shutdown of the last host in minutes
+  - Fix: Fix the issue of an interim in the imaging and deployment script: In some cases, imaging/rollout failed for some hosts.
+Problems exist for deployments and updates on 8/3 and 8/4, 2023.
 - 1.0.3.02  (2023/07/30)
   - Add: Checkbox on the rollout configuration to join a host to intune for hybrid-joined hosts (before: only for AAD-only)
   - Add: New advanced option for schedules in the autoscaling configuration: Active only (the schedule is only enabled if at least one session is in the pool)